smartcontractkit/documentation/docs/Node Operators/run-an-ethereum-client.md

            --datadir data
 ```

-Once the Ethereum client is running, you can use `Ctrl + P, Ctrl + Q` to detach from the container without stopping it.
+After the Ethereum client is running, you can use `Ctrl + P, Ctrl + Q` to detach from the container without stopping it.
 You will need to leave the container running for the Chainlink node to connect to it.

-If the container was stopped and you need to run it again, you can simply use the following command:
+If the container was stopped and you need to run it again, use the following command to start it:

 ```bash
 docker start -i eth